duketopceo/Dixi/AI_to_Khan.md

 4. **Unused imports** - Cleaned up some unused imports that were causing TypeScript warnings.

+## Python Test Script

+I noticed the `system_test.py` script wasn't running because Python isn't in your PATH.
+I've:

+1. **Updated the Python test** - Now checks both frontend ports (3000 and 5173) and has better error messages
+2. **Created a PowerShell wrapper** - `run_system_test.ps1` that will automatically find Python and check dependencies before running the test
+3. **Better error handling** - The wrapper will tell you if Python is missing or if dependencies need to be installed

+The Python test checks camera access, MediaPipe setup, and service connectivity.
+Once you have Python installed and in your PATH, you can run it with either:
+- `python scripts/system_test.py` (direct)
+- `.\scripts\run_system_test.ps1` (wrapper that finds Python for you)

 ## Current Status

 Right now everything is up and running: